tuxx/youtube2mediacms/README.md

 # YouTube to MediaCMS Backup Script

 This script allows you to back up your own YouTube videos to a MediaCMS instance.
-It downloads videos from a specified YouTube channel, extracts metadata, and uploads them to MediaCMS for archival and streaming.
+It downloads videos from a specified YouTube channel or individual video IDs, extracts metadata, and uploads them to MediaCMS for archival and streaming.
 Additionally, it updates the MediaCMS user profile with YouTube channel metadata.

 ## ⚠️ Important Notice
 This script is intended only for backing up videos you own (e.g., your personal YouTube channel content).
 Do not use it to download or upload copyrighted content that you do not have permission to redistribute.
 Unauthorized copying of copyrighted material may violate YouTube's Terms of Service and copyright laws.